Microbiology B.S.

 7. Display proficiency in fundamental bioinformatic skills needed to investigate gene function and understand the general methods utilized in the field of microbial genomics.

-Students are required to complete a Mathematics Placement assessment to enroll in their first math course at UC Santa Cruz.
-Microbiology majors are expected and encouraged to work in the learning modules of this process until they place into calculus (MATH 11A or MATH 19A) or higher.
+Students are required to complete a Mathematics Placement assessment in ALEKS PPL to enroll in their first math course at UC Santa Cruz.
+Microbiology majors are expected and encouraged to work in the learning modules in ALEKS PPL to be able to enroll in MATH 16A; in order to enroll in MATH 16A, you need to have an ALEKS PPL result of 70 or above, which translates to a math placement score of 300 in your student record at UC Santa Cruz.

 Transfer Information and Policy